LincolnAmorim042/RPG-Systems/Cyberpunk/cyberpunk DC20.md

 **(1) Combat Ready:** You can't be **Surprised**.

+**(1) Speed Charger:** You have ADV on Saves against being put to Sleep and during a Long Rest, you can spend both 4-hour periods doing Light Activity, without the need to sleep.

 **(2) Overclock:** You learn **1** Maneuver.
 Once per Long Rest, when you perform a Maneuver or Technique, you can reduce the SP cost of it by **1**.

 **(2) Firewall:** You have Resistance (Half) to Psychic damage and ADV on Saves against being **Charmed**.